KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free

 for some numerical constant $C$.
 Intuitively, the extra polynomial term in $n$ is the price for adaptivity (to the distribution) in the non-parametric setting.
 We do not know how to prove a refined inequality with an upper bound of the order of $\e^{-n u}$, with no additional factor of the order of $n$.
 Actually, we are uncertain that this is possible: had the set $\big\{\nu' : \Kinf \bigl(\nu', \Ed(\nu) \bigr)\geq u \big\}$ been convex, Sanov's bound

 could have been translated into a non-asymptotic inequality (see~\citealp{Csiszar-Sanov}).
 Unfortunately, this set is the complement of a convex set, for which we found no sufficiently good non-asymptotic inequality.

 This difficulty is exactly the reason why we introduced a regime switch in the algorithm proposed in the present article.
 This switch is rather intuitive: the distribution-dependent lower bound~\eqref{eq:defKinfll} features the distributions of sub-optimal arms while for optimal arms only the expectation $\mu^\star$ matters.
 Therefore, it is not surprising that the indices of the optimal arms should be of a different nature than the indices of the suboptimal arms---namely, the ``expensive'' KL-UCB indices (that adapt to the whole distribution) are used for sub-optimal arms (arms not played often) while using the ``cheaper'' MOSS-indices (mean-based) are used for the near-optimal arms (arms played often).
 This is exactly what KL-UCB-Switch does, as sketched in the discussion after Equation~\eqref{eq:KL-UCB_index}.

-This work was partially supported by the CIMI (Centre International de Math\'ematiques et d'{In\-for\-ma\-tique}) Excellence program.
+\acks{This work was supported by the CIMI (Centre International de Math\'ematiques et d'{In\-for\-ma\-tique}) Excellence program.
 The authors acknowledge the support of the French Agence Nationale de la Recherche (ANR), under grants ANR-13-BS01-0005 (project SPADRO) and ANR-13-CORD-0020 (project ALICIA).
-Aurélien Garivier acknowledges the support of the Project IDEXLYON of the University of Lyon, in the framework of the Programme Investissements d'Avenir (ANR-16-IDEX-0005), and of Chaire SeqALO (ANR-20-CHIA-0020-01).}
+Aurélien Garivier also acknowledges the support of the Project IDEXLYON of the University of Lyon, in the framework of the Programme Investissements d'Avenir (ANR-16-IDEX-0005), and of Chaire SeqALO (ANR-20-CHIA-0020-01).}